pramnora/Markdown/README.md

 #Markdown

-A much simpler way to MarkUp text files whilst creating them on the fly...using just simply the computer keyboard.
+A much simpler way than HTML to MarkUp text files whilst creating them on the *fly*...using just simply the computer keyboard.

 ##Introduction

-Markdown language files use plain text.
-The Markdown language is simple, quick and easy to learn.
-The files can also be, later on, translated to become either (.html)/(.pdf)/-etc.
+1. Markdown language files consist of just merely plain text.
+2. The Markdown language is very quick, simple and easy to learn.
+3. Using appropriate software, Markdown files can be translated into becoming either: (.html)/(.pdf)/-etc.

 ##Links

-Here are a few sites where it's possible to go to learn more; and, even practice learning how to use Markdown syntax online inside of the web browser itself.
+Here are a few sites where it's possible to go to learn more; and, even practice learning how to use Markdown syntax online inside of the actual web browser itself.

 - https://daringfireball.net/projects/markdown/
 - https://daringfireball.net/projects/markdown/dingus